CV: Stephen Cohen

 Performances (numerous festivals and concerts, some of which are listed below):

-2020 Be About Love Virtual Performance Festival, South by Southwest Music Festival (Austin, Texas), Concert in the Fields, Art OMI (Ghent, N.Y.), Musique Disperses Festival (Spain), First Night Festival (Providence, R.I.), Philadelphia Folk Festival, The Kerrville Folk Festival (Texas), The Northwest Folklife Festival (Seattle), Juan de Fuca Festival (Port Angeles, Washington), Arts in Nature Festival (Seattle), World Beat Festival (Salem, Oregon); New Music Gathering, Oregon Country Fair, Pennsylvania Cigar Box Festival, the Cigar Box Guitar Festival at Huntsville, Alabama), Walpurgis MusiekTheater (Mortsel, Belgium), Café Artichoke, Mississippi Studios, The Old Church Concert Hall, Blackfish Gallery, Performance Works Northwest and Classic Pianos (Portland, OR; Project Space (Salem, OR): Spite House (Seattle), Upstage (Port Townsend, Washington), Adobe Bar at the Historic Taos (New Mexico) Inn, Boba Cabaret (Las Cruces, New Mexico), Redwood Bar (Los Angeles), Beatnik Bandito (Santa Ana, CA), Shine (Sacramento, CA), Sidewalk Café and the Bitter End (N.Y.C.); Northampton (Massachusetts) Art Center; W.O.W Hall, Homefried Truckstop, The Loft, Maude Kerns Art Center, the Eugene Saturday Market, the Eugene Celebration, Harvest Fair and the Willamette Valley Folk Festival (Eugene, OR); Long Island Children’s Museum (Garden City, N.Y.), Freight and Salvage Coffee House (Berkeley, CA); Bay Area Discovery Museum (Sausalito, CA); Providence (R.I.)
+2020 Be About Love Performance Festival (Stephen was a performer, curator and organizer), South by Southwest Music Festival (Austin, Texas), Concert in the Fields, Art OMI (Ghent, N.Y.), Musique Disperses Festival (Spain), First Night Festival (Providence, R.I.), Philadelphia Folk Festival, The Kerrville Folk Festival (Texas), The Northwest Folklife Festival (Seattle), Stephen was a performer, curator and organizer de Fuca Festival (Port Angeles, Washington), Arts in Nature Festival (Seattle), World Beat Festival (Salem, Oregon); New Music Gathering, Oregon Country Fair, Pennsylvania Cigar Box Festival, the Cigar Box Guitar Festival at Huntsville, Alabama), Walpurgis MusiekTheater (Mortsel, Belgium), Café Artichoke, Mississippi Studios, The Old Church Concert Hall, Blackfish Gallery, Performance Works Northwest and Classic Pianos (Portland, OR; Project Space (Salem, OR): Spite House (Seattle), Upstage (Port Townsend, Washington), Adobe Bar at the Historic Taos (New Mexico) Inn, Boba Cabaret (Las Cruces, New Mexico), Redwood Bar (Los Angeles), Beatnik Bandito (Santa Ana, CA), Shine (Sacramento, CA), Sidewalk Café and the Bitter End (N.Y.C.); Northampton (Massachusetts) Art Center; W.O.W Hall, Homefried Truckstop, The Loft, Maude Kerns Art Center, the Eugene Saturday Market, the Eugene Celebration, Harvest Fair and the Willamette Valley Folk Festival (Eugene, OR); Long Island Children’s Museum (Garden City, N.Y.), Freight and Salvage Coffee House (Berkeley, CA); Bay Area Discovery Museum (Sausalito, CA); Providence (R.I.)
 Children's Museum, and the Please Touch Museum (Philadelphia).